New to the world of electronic drum sets and not sure whether Alesis DM6 is the best drum set for you?

 What’s in the box?

-If you bought this set on Amazon like I did, it would come in one box of about 3 x 2 x 1ft and weigh around 35 pounds.
+If you bought this kit on Amazon like I did, it would come in one box of about 3 x 2 x 1ft and weigh around 35 pounds.
+Update: the DM6 is no longer available on Amazon, but the box sizes shouldn’t vary much when buying here.

 Inside that box are 8 drum pads: 1 dual-zone snare pad (for regular hits and rim sounds), 3 single-zone tom pads, 1 kick pad and 3 cymbal pads.

 The box also includes the stand (or “rack”) and a 110 Volts AC adapter, and you’d also get a pair of sticks (cheap ones of course) and even a cheap, but solid, bass drum pedal.

 A drum throne and headphones have to be bought extra, and since headphones are crucial, I talk about good ones here.
 (If you want to save money for the moment, you can buy an adapter to plug your day-to-day music ear plugs or headphones into the DM6.)